 - Director’s & auditor’s reports (depending on circumstances)

-Failing to comply with annual filing requirements may result in a penalty, imprisonment, and involuntary strike off from the Registrar of Companies.
+Failing to comply with annual filing will lead to penalty, imprisonment, or strike off from the Registrar of Companies.

 5.3.
 Books and records

-Companies in Cyprus are required to keep proper books of accounts either at the company’s registered office or at any place designated by the directors.
+Companies in Cyprus need to keep proper books of accounts at the company’s registered office.

-These books and records must provide a fair view of the financial affairs and financial position of the company, with reasonable accuracy, at any specific point in time.
+These records must indicate the financial affairs of the company, with reasonable accuracy, at any specific point in time.

 5.4.
 Annual fee

-Companies in Cyprus that are registered in the Registrar of Companies, are obliged to pay an annual fee of 350 euro (420 USD) by 30th of June annually.
+Companies in Cyprus need to pay an annual fee of 350 euro (420 USD) by the 30th of June annually.

-Companies failing to timely pay the annual fee will be subject to a late charge equal to an additional 10% and 30% on the original fee, depending on the date from the deadline.
+Moreover, companies failing to comply will have to pay late charges.
+These charges equal an additional 10% and 30% of the original fee, depending on the date from the deadline.

 Doing business in Cyprus is a significant undertaking, but when handled properly it will bring countless rewards.

-If you have chosen Cyprus as your ideal business location, but still unsure of the incorporation process, contact BBCIncorp for support via firstname.lastname@example.org.
-We would be delighted to learn more about your concerns and queries.
+If you have chosen Cyprus as your ideal business location, but are still unsure of the incorporation process, feel free to contact for support via firstname.lastname@example.org.